Behind the Scenes of Palantir Technologies's Latest Options Trends

 Turn $1000 into $1270 in just 20 days?

 20-year pro options trader reveals his one-line chart technique that shows when to buy and sell.
 Copy his trades, which have had averaged a 27% profit every 20 days.
-Click here for access. * An analyst from Morgan Stanley upgraded its action to Equal-Weight with a price target of $95. * Consistent in their evaluation, an analyst from Northland Capital Markets keeps a Market Perform rating on Palantir Technologies with a target price of $80. * An analyst from Jefferies has decided to maintain their Underperform rating on Palantir Technologies, which currently sits at a price target of $60. * An analyst from Wedbush persists with their Outperform rating on Palantir Technologies, maintaining a target price of $90. * An analyst from Baird persists with their Neutral rating on Palantir Technologies, maintaining a target price of $100.
+Click here for access. * Consistent in their evaluation, an analyst from UBS keeps a Neutral rating on Palantir Technologies with a target price of $105. * An analyst from Loop Capital has revised its rating downward to Buy, adjusting the price target to $141. * Showing optimism, an analyst from Morgan Stanley upgrades its rating to Equal-Weight with a revised price target of $95. * An analyst from B of A Securities persists with their Buy rating on Palantir Technologies, maintaining a target price of $125. * Maintaining their stance, an analyst from RBC Capital continues to hold a Underperform rating for Palantir Technologies, targeting a price of $40.

-Options trading presents higher risks and potential rewards.
-Astute traders manage these risks by continually educating themselves, adapting their strategies, monitoring multiple indicators, and keeping a close eye on market movements.
-Stay informed about the latest Palantir Technologies options trades with real-time alerts from Benzinga Pro.

 © 2025 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.